Rachnerd/angular2/README.md

 Injectable.

 Just now we were fine when PeopleService didn't have any dependencies.
-Now that we added one the injector is going to complain about the fact that it doesn't know how to resolve the dependencies.
+Now that we added one the injector is going complaining about the fact that it doesn't know how to resolve the dependencies.
-We have to annotate our PeopleService so the injector knows that it has to inject dependencies based on types.
+We have to annotate our PeopleService so the injector knows that it has to inject dependencies based on their types.

 ```
 Annotate PeopleService with @Injectable().
 Exceptions should be gone now.
 ```
+The injector sees that PeopleService has a dependency of type Http.
+Http is provided in our bootstrap (CUSTOM_HTTP_PROVIDERS) so PeopleService injects that implementation of Http.

 #### Printing a service.
 The PeopleService is currently bootstrapped (injected at the root) so we can use it inside our AppComponent.